bikasaha/MalAware/README.md

 Instructions for using the tool through each of these methods are explained in this section.

+**Note:** The steps for `Running MaLAware using the Python script` have been fully tested and are working smoothly.
+However, the Docker and binary tool may encounter some errors, which are currently being addressed.

 ### Available Models

 **MaLAware** supports the following models: